 Key Takeaways

-• Actively protect your intellectual property
+• Protect your intellectual property through registration and internal policies

 About Sprintlaw